-People are now buying homes with an extra room in order to have an office.
+People are now buying homes with extra room in order to have an office.
 There now needs to be a special place in people’s homes for all of their work technologies.
 When job hunting, a lot of businesses that are hiring are asking potential candidates to be fully equipped with their own home office.
-This is affecting the sale of homes and apartments with extra bedrooms.
+This is affecting the sale of homes and apartments for rent in Raleigh with extra bedrooms.

 Location Is Non-Negotiable

 Because technology is allowing an expanded work experience, people won’t budge when it comes to location.
 Before the pandemic, when people had to report to the office, people needed to be centrally located to where they work.
 This enabled them to be able to walk to work or not have a long commute in a crowded city or sit in a lot of traffic in the outlying areas.

 Now, people can live wherever they want and they will not budge when it comes to what they want.
 People can now work in the mountains, by the beach, in the suburbs, or in their friends’ homes as they travel around the country.
 Real estate agents have to start expanding their inventory.